nfdi4plants/DataHUB/README.md

 *(described below as <datahub_hostname>)*

 	* The hostname should be resolvable Internet-wide (?)
-	* The hostname should already have a DNS entry

 2. **Specification of the Sign-In Credentials**
 *(in the following described as <nfdi4plants oidc client id>)*